Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-transactions.rst

 |

-The only difference between a successful and rejected transaction is that the rejected transaction shows the **Reject reason** instead of the events.
+The only effect of a rejected transaction is the payment for execution cost.
+In contrast, a successful transaction affects the state of the chain.
+The effects are described by the generated events.

 .. |copy| image:: ../images/ccd-scan/ccd-scan-copy.png
              :class: button